openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-text-input-richtext.md

   The RichText component is not suitable for scenarios requiring extensive customization of HTML string display effects.
 For example, it does not support modifying background color, font color, font size, or dynamically changing content through property and event settings.
 In such cases, it is recommended to use the [Web component](./cj-web-web.md).

-  The RichText component is memory-intensive, and in scenarios involving repeated use—such as within a List—performance issues like lag or slow scrolling response may occur.
+  The RichText component consumes significant memory resources.
+In scenarios involving repeated use of RichText components, such as within a List loop, performance issues like lagging or slow scrolling may occur.
 In such cases, it is recommended to use the [RichEditor](./cj-text-input-richeditor.md) component.

 ## Import Module